Mental Health Facilities Kenton, OH

 Ohiohealth Marion General Hospital Partial Hospitalization Program - 26.0 miles from Kenton, OH

 Ohiohealth Marion General Hospital Partial Hospitalization Program is a mental health clinic in Marion, OH, located at 1000 Mckinley Park Drive, 43302 zip code area.
 Ohiohealth Marion General Hospital Partial Hospitalization Program provides partial hospitalization/day treatment.
-Ohiohealth Marion General Hospital Partial Hospitalization Program offers activity therapy, cognitive behavioral therapy and trauma therapy to young adults, adults and seniors 65 or older.
+Ohiohealth Marion General Hospital Partial Hospitalization Program offers cognitive behavioral therapy, trauma therapy and psychotropic medication to adults, young adults and seniors 65 or older.
 Additional services offered at Ohiohealth Marion General Hospital Partial Hospitalization Program include case management.

 Learn More